ara-foundation/web/packages/reflect-astro-ext/README.md

 Then, we load all the modules that Reflect will need, by each Astro Framework's categories.

-Once, Reflect knows that we use Astro, and knows which astro modules are in our project, we create an instance and return it back.
+Once, Reflect knows that we use Astro, we can analyze the website as the JSON.

 ### Usage
 > Test the entire tutorial by following the steps.